Non-Toxic, Eco-Friendly Alternatives to Swiffers

 DIY Your Own Safe and Effective Cleaning Solution

 If you've got the Swiffer WetJet, make sure the refill bottle is thoroughly cleaned out with soap and water, then go ahead and add your preferred non-toxic cleaning solution.
-There are several ways you can create your own safe and effective floor cleaner, but here are some of our favorites:
+Here are our recommended non-toxic floor cleaners that are available in stores.
+But you can also create your own safe and effective floor cleaner with a couple of ingredients you may already have!
+Here are three options:

 - Add ½ tsp of liquid soap to each gallon of water